tensorpudding/jbo.el/README.md

 ## How to install

-* Add the following lines to .emacs
+* Add the following lines to .emacs:

     (add-to-list 'load-path "path/to/directory/with/jbo.el")
     (require 'jbo)